-The obligations of the Commonwealth under the Operating Agreement and the Grant Agreement do not create indebtedness of the Commonwealth but are payable from (1) funds available in the Development and Tourism Fund and (2) other funds of the Commonwealth, subject to appropriation.
-Payments from the Development and Tourism Fund of up to \$64,000,000 per year for up to 30 years (but not exceeding \$880 million in the aggregate) have been appropriated by the General Assembly to the payment of debt issued with regard to the Pennsylvania Convention Center and for operating expenses of the Pennsylvania Convention Center; however, there is no requirement that funds in the Development and Tourism Fund be so applied.
-Moneys in the Development and Tourism Fund have also been appropriated to a number of other projects and could be appropriated to additional projects in the future.
+The obligations of the Commonwealth under the Operating Agreement and the Grant Agreement do not create indebtedness of the Commonwealth but are payable from (1) funds available in the Development and Tourism Fund and (2) other funds of the Commonwealth, subject to annual appropriation by the state legislature.
+Payments from the Development and Tourism Fund of up to \$64,000,000 per year for up to 30 years (but not exceeding \$880 million in the aggregate) have been appropriated by the General Assembly (by Act 53 of 2007, ("Act 53")) to the payment of debt issued with regard to the Pennsylvania Convention Center and for operating expenses of the Pennsylvania Convention Center; however, there is no requirement in Act 53 or otherwise that funds in the Development and Tourism Fund be so applied.
+Moneys in the Development and Tourism Fund have also been appropriated by the General Assembly to a number of other projects and could be appropriated to additional projects in the future.
 The Development and Tourism Fund is funded with an assessment of five percent of the gross terminal revenue of all total wagers received by all slot machines in the Commonwealth less cash payments.
+There can be no assurance that the Development and Tourism Fund in any year will receive sufficient receipts to fund its appropriated payment obligations.

-Any payments due from the Commonwealth under the Operating Agreement and the Grant Agreement which are not made from the Development and Tourism Fund are subject to annual appropriation by the General Assembly.
-It is currently projected that payments in excess of the aggregate \$880 million appropriated from the Development and Tourism Fund will be required to satisfy the Commonwealth's obligations under the Operating Agreement and the Grant Agreement over the terms of such agreements.
+Any payments due from the Commonwealth under the Operating Agreement and the Grant Agreement and which are not paid from the Development and Tourism Fund are subject to annual appropriation by the General Assembly.
+The Commonwealth currently projects that payments materially in excess of the aggregate \$880 million appropriated from the Development and Tourism Fund will be required to be paid by it to satisfy the Commonwealth's obligations under the Operating Agreement and the Grant Agreement over the terms of such agreements.